 This disparity in outcomes indicates that a shift is likely to soon occur.

-Expect more traditional small businesses to shift to eCommerce channels by the end of 2021.
+Expect more traditional small businesses to shift to eCommerce channels in 2022.

 3. Creative Financing Allows Small Businesses to Grow